-Arts Impact Fund - Insights from the first year
+Arts Impact Fund: Insights from the first year

 - Robust theories of change and logic models around specific social outcomes remain unusual in the arts and culture sector compared with other social sector organisations.
-However, there are some great examples of best practice in this respect, that the sector should be incentivised to share.

 - There is a need for more standardised metrics of artistic impacts that can fit into existing frameworks for measuring social and financial returns.

 The Arts Impact Fund is a pilot initiative that exists to test social investment as a way of supporting organisations in the arts and cultural sector.
 It is a £7m fund supported by Bank of America Merrill Lynch, Arts Council England, Nesta and the Esmée Fairbairn Foundation.